arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 - `NDP.h` for the Nicla Voice board's basic functions and the magnetometer control.
 - Macros are defined for checking the status of the magnetometer; these macros allow the sketch to detect and handle sensor errors.

-Next, user functions `ledBlueOn()`, `ledGreenOn()`, and `ledRedBlink()` definition:
+Next, user function `ledRedBlink()` definition:

-- These functions allow the onboard LEDs to flash specific colors to indicate different states: blue for a successful match, green for an event, and red to indicate an error.
+- These functions allow the onboard LEDs to flash red to indicate an error.

 Next, in the `setup()` function:

 - The serial communication is initialized at a baud rate of 115200.
 - The Nicla Voice board is initialized, and the LDO regulator (used for putting the board into power-saving mode) is disabled to avoid communication problems with the magnetometer.
 - Error and event handlers are initialized.
-- NDP processor is initialized; this process includes populating the external Flash memory of the board with the NDP processor's internal microcontroller firmware (`mcu_fw_120_v91.synpkg`), the NDP processor's internal DSP firmware (`dsp_firmware_v91.synpkg`), and the Machine Learning model (`ei_model.synpkg`).
+- NDP processor is initialized; this process includes populating the external Flash memory of the board with the NDP processor's internal microcontroller firmware (`mcu_fw_120_v91.synpkg`) and the NDP processor's internal DSP firmware (`dsp_firmware_v91.synpkg`).
 - The BMM150 sensor is initialized; this includes setting it into normal operation with an output data rate (ODR) of 10 Hz.

 Finally, in the `loop()` function: